lightbend/kalix-jvm-sdk/maven-java/kalix-maven-archetype-spring/src/main/resources/archetype-resources/README.md

 ## Developing

-This project demonstrates the use of Value Entity and View components.
+This project contains the framework to create a Kalix application by adding Kalix components.
 To understand more about these components, see [Developing services]https://docs.kalix.io/services/).
 Spring-SDK is an experimental feature and so far there is no [official](https://docs.kalix.io/) documentation.

 ## Building